-The desert bighorn sheep are in rut, which means there’s some serious head butting going on in the park.
-I see bighorn quite often at Zion along the side of the road but I’ve never seen them in rut.
-After a quick phone call to my hiking buddy, we arranged a day to go see what we could find.
+The desert bighorn sheep are in rut from July to October, which means there’s some serious head butting going on in the park during this time.
+We see bighorn quite often at Zion National Park along the side of the road and clinging to the craggy cliffs on the east side of the park, but rarely do we see them in rut.
+We knew now would be our opportunity.

 Zion National Park is a great place to watch wildlife.
-You can often see mule deer, desert bighorn sheep, wild turkeys, rock squirrels, turkey vultures and several other species of birds including the endangered California condor from the classic trails and roads in the main sections of the park.
+You can often see mule deer, desert bighorn sheep, wild turkeys, rock squirrels, turkey vultures, and several other species of birds including the endangered California Condor from the classic trails and roads in the main sections of the park.
 During the bighorn rut, if you’re lucky, you’ll see rams clashing heads and chasing ewes.
-This is when rams battle each other using their horns to clash their heads together.
-The dominant male wins mating access with the ewes in the herd.
+This is the time when rams battle for the mating dominance.
 You might also see bighorns with collars and ewes with lambs.
 They cross the roads frequently, so keep an eye out for them as you’re driving.

 East Side is the Best Side